Work with a skilled, supportive partner who is passionate about helping you reach your goals.

 At Limina, we are committed to the highest standards of professionalism.
 You can be assured that your coach:

-- holds internationally recognised coaching credentials (Associate Certified Coach, International Coach Federation (ICF));
+- holds internationally recognised coaching credentials (Professional Certified Coach, International Coach Federation (ICF));

 - has graduated with advanced qualifications from one of the world’s most respected coach training organisations (Advanced Coaching Program Graduate, Coach U);